KMTR: History

 In September 1998, an agreement between KMTR, The WB 100+ Station Group and the area's cable provider allowed the station to launch cable-only WB affiliate "KZWB".
 Since it was a cable-exclusive outlet, the call sign was not officially recognized by the Federal Communications Commission (FCC).
 KMTR provided sales and promotional opportunities to the cable channel.

 In March 1999, Wicks sold KMTR to the Ackerley Group, who merged with Clear Channel Communications (now iHeartMedia) in 2001.
 KMTR was named "Station of the Year" for 2005 by the Oregon Association of Broadcasters (OAB).

 In February 2006, the two satellite stations, KMTZ and KMTX, changed their call letters to KUCW and KTCW, respectively.
 In May 2006, KMTR signed a long term affiliation agreement with The CW, a replacement network for the WB.
 In September 2006, KMTR added The CW on a digital subchannel, replacing the cable-only KZWB.

-On April 20, 2007, Clear Channel entered into an agreement to sell its entire television stations group to Newport Television, a unit of Providence Equity Partners.
+On April 20, 2007, Clear Channel announced it would exit television and sell its entire television division to Newport Television, a unit of Providence Equity Partners.
 The deal closed on March 14, 2008.

 KMTR shut down its analog signal, over UHF channel 16, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 17.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 16.
+The station's digital signal remained on its pre-transition UHF channel 17, using virtual channel 16.

 In 2012, Newport Television entered into agreements to sell most of its stations to the Nexstar Broadcasting Group, Sinclair Broadcast Group, Cox Media Group and Shield Media, LLC.
 It would not be until November 26, 2012, when Newport announced a sale to Fisher Communications.
 Because Fisher already owned KVAL-TV, Fisher assigned the rights to acquire the FCC license to KMTR Television, LLC, which is wholly owned by Roberts Media, LLC.
 Roberts Media is wholly owned by veteran broadcaster Larry Roberts.
 KMTR Television then entered into a shared services agreement (SSA) with Fisher.
 WHAM-TV in Rochester, New York, was the last remaining station to be owned by Newport Television as of November 2012 that had not yet been sold, until December 3 when it was announced that Sinclair would acquire the non-license assets of WHAM.
 While still awaiting FCC approval of the sale to KMTR Television, LLC, on April 11, 2013, Fisher announced that it would sell its properties, including KVAL and the planned SSA with KMTR, to Sinclair.